CPalmer3200/bsb_test_repo/README.md

 Figure 1: *Normalised break count of Samples 1-16*

+### 2.1 Control and treated samples

-2.1 The results from the Python data analysis strongly indicate that samples 1, 2, 4, 5, 6, 7 and 8 were untreated DIvA controls cells as no evidence of DSBs at AsiSI cut sites were found.
+The results from the Python data analysis strongly indicate that samples 1, 2, 4, 5, 6, 7 and 8 were untreated DIvA controls cells as no evidence of DSBs at AsiSI cut sites were found.
 Samples 9-16 were likely DIvA cells that have been treated with 4-hydroxytamoxifen (4OHT) as they all exhibited DSBs at AsiSI cut sites.
 <br>

+### 2.2 The identity of sample 3 is uncertain

-2.2 I am uncertain of sample 3 as a single DSB was found at an AsiSI cut site - however, this DSB may have already been present in the sample and may not have been induced by treatment with 4OHT.
+I am uncertain of sample 3 as a single DSB was found at an AsiSI cut site - however, this DSB may have already been present in the sample and may not have been induced by treatment with 4OHT.
 <br>

+### 2.3 Samples 9 and 15 had the greatest percentage of possible AsiSI cut sites
-2.3 Of the 71 possible AsiSI break sites, samples 9 and 15 had the greatest percentage (5.63% - n=4) of AsiSI cut sites.
+Of the 71 possible AsiSI break sites, samples 9 and 15 had the greatest percentage (5.63% - n=4) of AsiSI cut sites.
 This was calculated as part of the results_analysis.py script.